hesugiyama/readme/README.md

 ## Installation

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) + [Yarn](https://yarnpkg.com) installed on your computer.
-Create a new folder to clone the project.From your command line:
+Create a new folder to clone the project.
+From your command line:

 ```bash
 # Clone this repository